 Michigan No-Fault Accident FAQs

-Knowing your rights if you have been injured in a Michigan No-Fault accident is the first step to getting the medical treatment, lost wages, medical mileage and other No-Fault benefits you will need as part of your care, recovery and rehabilitation.
+Knowing your rights if you have been injured in a No-Fault accident in Michigan is the first step to getting the medical treatment, lost wages, medical mileage and other No-Fault benefits you will need as part of your care, recovery and rehabilitation.

 This is a complex area of the law that is often confusing and frustrating for car crash victims, even those who have been driving in a No-Fault state like Michigan all of their lives.

-Below we address the most frequently asked questions that victims of collisions want answers to after they have been injured.
+Below we address the most frequently asked questions that victims of automobile crashes want answers to after they have been injured.

 There are several factors that must be present for to qualify, such as whether the crash occurs in a No-Fault state and whether the vehicle involved meets the law’s definition of a “motor vehicle.”